belle2/basf2/skim/doc/04-experts.rst

     skim(path)  # __call__ method loads standard lists, creates skim lists, and saves to uDST b2.process(path)

 After ``skim(path)`` has been called, the skim list names are stored in the Python list ``skim.SkimLists``.

-There is a subtle but important technicality here: if `BaseSkim.skim_event_cuts` has been called, then the skim lists are not built for all events on the main path, but they are built for all events on a conditional path.
-After a skim has been added to the path, the attribute `BaseSkim.postskim_path` contains a safe path for adding subsequent modules to.
-However, the final call to `basf2.process` must be passed the main analysis path.
+.. warning:: There is a subtle but important technicality here: if ``BaseSkim.skim_event_cuts`` has been called, then the skim lists are not built for all events on the path, but they are built for all events on a conditional path.

+After a skim has been added to the path, the attribute `BaseSkim.postskim_path` contains a safe path for adding subsequent modules to (*e.g.* performing further reconstruction using the skim candidates).
+However, the final call to `basf2.process` must be passed the original (main) path.

 .. code-block:: python